 Cristina Lucas is the most interesting Spanish artist of the moment.
 This piece is a portrait of you, of me, of the photographer working on this report.
 Why?
 Because it is a clinical analysis.
 All human beings share 26 essential elements out of the 92 contained in the earth’s crust: iron, phosphorus, calcium, magnesium… Cristina takes those elements that appear in our blood tests and gives each one the colour its pigment naturally has, and so she creates this piece, made out of the very same matter that composes the human body.
 It is a portrait of all of us.
 These are the colours of our body.
 A brilliant work.

-We are also informed that the work is made of Pigments, rocks and elements, which is not saying much, because everything painted has pigments in it — and elements, what does that refer to?
-It will be said that those are the elements used as the base for the pigments, but there is no way of knowing such a thing unless it is explained, and it adds nothing distinctive to the material appearance of the work that could not have been achieved without such elements.
-What we actually see is an abstract painting to which the “essential elements” are gratuitously associated.
-Any other association would have been equally possible: why not, playing with colours and rocks, the flags tied to a particular territory, as a critique of patriotism?
+We are also told that the work is made of Pigments, rocks and elements, which is hardly saying much, since everything painted contains pigments — and elements, what is that supposed to refer to?
+It will be said that those are the elements used as the base for the pigments, but there is no way of knowing such a thing unless it is explained, and it adds nothing distinctive to the material appearance of the work that could not have been achieved without those elements.
+What we actually see is an abstract painting to which the “essential elements” are gratuitously attached.
+Any other association would have done as well: why not, playing with colours and rocks, the flags tied to a particular territory, as a critique of patriotism?

 Érase una vez una mujer (“Once Upon a Time There Was a Woman”) by Alicia Framis also has its little paragraph: